wrathematics/filesampler/README.md

 # lineSampler

-This is a simple R package to reasonably quickly read a random sample of a flat text file (such as a csv) into R.  We do so by scanning through the input text file once and "flipping a coin" (probability controlled by the user) to determine if the current line should be read in or not.
+This is a simple R package to reasonably quickly read a random sample of a flat text file (such as a csv) into R. This allows you to get a subsample int R without having to read the (possibly large) file into memory.
-Such lines are stored in a temporary text file, and then that downsampled file is read into R via R's `read.csv()` or `readLines()`.

 Idea inspired by Eduardo Arino de la Rubia's [fast_sample](https://github.com/earino/fast_sample).

 ## Package Use

 The idea is to quickly randomly select a subset of a large-ish flat text file.

 ```r
 library(lineSampler)